 Passionate, dedicated, curious

-What does a typical week look like for you?
+What did a typical week look like for you?

-Between classes, work, and being involved in student government, I am on campus a lot!
-Generally, I have one to three classes a day.
-I work as a Senior Student Ambassador, where I help lead and manage a team of over 40 student ambassadors that run campus tours.
+Between classes, work, and being involved in student government, I was on campus a lot!
+Generally, I had one to three classes a day.
+I worked as a Senior Student Ambassador, where I helped lead and manage a team of over 40 student ambassadors that run UBC campus tours for prospective students.

-I make sure to make time for the gym at least twice a week.
-My weekends are usually spent studying in a café in a new part of the city, or hiking around Vancouver.
+I made sure to make time for the gym at least twice a week.
+My weekends were usually spent studying in a café in a new part of the city, or hiking around Vancouver.